avitran0/VanillaEnhanced/README.md

 - An Arc turret, but for air defense

 **More Features (planned):**
-- Still in work, will stick to the Vanilla experience.
-- Spritework will remain in the mindustry-style

 - More transport features (e.g. conveyors)
 - Different weapons, mechs